qcri-social/AIDR/Installation-instructions.md

 4) Edit `src/main/java/qa/qcri/aidr/predict/common/Config.java` to match the database login info.

+5) Modify config/config.txt with appropriate MySQL settings

-5) Compile the application to a jar file.
+6) Compile the application to a jar file.

  `% mvn install` (or right-click on `pom.xml`, Run as ...
 Maven build ... 'install')